Ketogenic diet banner

 What is the ketogenic diet?

-The ketogenic diet (KD) is a high fat, low carbohydrate, controlled protein diet that has been used since the 1920s for the treatment of epilepsy.
-The diet is a medical treatment and is usually only considered when at least two suitable medications have been tried and not worked.
+The ketogenic diet is a very high fat, very low carbohydrate, controlled protein diet that has been used since the 1920s to treat epilepsy.

+The diet is a medical treatment, and is usually only considered when at least two suitable medications have been tried and not worked.
 The ketogenic diet is an established treatment option for children with hard to control epilepsy.
 However, adults may also benefit from dietary treatments.

 Dietary treatments for epilepsy must only be followed with the support of an experienced epilepsy specialist and dietitian (food specialist).